 As part of our Host Standards, we expect that Hipcamp Hosts adhere to all regulations that apply to their hosting activity.
-If your land is part of a land trust or homeowners’ association, you may need to ask permission from or notify certain people or organizations in your area.
+If your land is part of a homeowners’ association or is under a legal conservation agreement with a land trust or government agency, you may need to ask permission from or notify certain people and organizations in your area before you start hosting.

 As you start hosting, take time to familiarize yourself with regulations related to your hosting activity.
 These regulations can include state, county, province, and/or municipality.
 These regulations can vary depending on a few factors:

 - Where you live: every state, county, council, province, municipality, and city has different regulations that may apply to your hosting activity.
 If you live within city limits, follow municipal regulations.
 If you live in an unincorporated area of your county, follow county regulations.

 - How you host: the type of overnight accommodation you offer will influence which regulations you should adhere to.
 For example, the regulations for hosting tent campers may be different from the regulations for hosting guests who visit in an RV.
 Regulations for staying in a cabin or small farmhouse on your property may be different from tent camping and RV regulations.

 - How your land is zoned: as you may be aware, how your land is zoned affects what you can do on your property.
 Your zoning can also affect what permits you need to obtain to pursue certain activities on your property, including welcoming overnight guests through platforms like Hipcamp.

 It’s important that you do your research to ensure your hosting activity is compliant.
 Follow these steps to learn about regulations that may apply to your hosting activity: